-Dora Jar is embracing life’s contradictions
+Dora Jar is a walking contradiction

 On her new album 'No Way To Relax When You Are On Fire' Dora Jar is trying to work out what life's all about, over thirteen perfectly-produced pop songs.
 Charlotte Gunn meets her in LA.